jefdaj/horcrux/readme.md

 I'm just a normal person.
 Why do I need that?
 ---------------------------------------------

 It sounds like overkill, but there really is no better way!
-Most people need something like this but don't know it yet.
+My opinion is that most normal people will eventually discover a need for something like this as their lives come to depend more and more on passwords.

-Storing digital secrets is tricky because two bad things could happen:
+The problem is that storing digital secrets is tricky because two bad things could happen:

 1. you lose your secret
 2. someone steals your secret